-Time deposits are continuously accepted from customers in Estonia, Finland, Sweden and Latvia but also in Germany, Austria and the Netherlands as cross-border services.
-The

-Group's funding is based on its deposit portfolio, which is diversified in terms of countries, maturities and customers.
-At the end of 2014, Bigbank's liabilities totalled 243.499 million euros.
-Most of the debt raised by the Group, i.e. 239.033 million euros (98.2%) consisted of term deposits.
+Term deposits are continuously accepted from customers in Estonia, Finland, Sweden and Latvia but also in Germany, Austria and the Netherlands as cross-border services.
+The Group's funding is based on its deposit portfolio, which is diversified in terms of countries, maturities and customers.
+At the end of 2015, Bigbank's liabilities totalled 261,840 thousand euros.
+Most of the liabilities of the Group, i.e. 257,181 thousand euros (98.2%) consisted of term deposits.
 Deposit portfolio's weighted average duration to maturity is more than two years as of year-end.
-As the overall interest environment was low in year 2014 the Group managed to decrease its ratio of interest expense to average interest-bearing liabilities (3.3% as of year-end).
+As the overall interest environment was low in year 2015 the Group managed to decrease its ratio of interest expense to average interest-bearing liabilities (to 2.8% as of year-end, 3.3% year earlier).